ldpape/iOLS_delta/README.md

 Please feel free to contact me to report a bug or ask a question.

 Note, this code is provided as is and may include potential errors.
-It has been tested as for Stata version 16.
+It has been tested for Stata version 16 but has also worked on Stata 14.